tytydraco/yessleep/out/I_work_at_a_local_supermarket_there_is_something_wrong_with_our_customers.md

 'Ma'am, I need a brand name, please, there's no need to get aggressive.'

 It shook, then, to my silent and unflinching horror, mashed it's face into the counter.
-I heard something crack, then something rip, but not in the way you'd expect meat to, but like how you'd expect rubber to.
+I heard something crack, then something rip, but not in the way you'd expect meat to, but instead how rubber would.

 'I...
 I just want some Earls Blues, darling.'